-Serving a large bowl of freshly-grilled mussels with a side of freshly-grilled crusty bread is a real show stopper.
+Serving a large bowl of freshly grilled mussels with a side of crusty bread is a real show stopper.

 Mussels are cheap, easy to cook, and damn tasty!
 In this post.
 I’m going to clear up some of the most common questions about mussels.

 I will also give you my super easy, super delicious recipe for grilled mussels, using nothing but your traditional grill!